I first ate this dish as a starter at Le Bistroquet in Troyes, France, a restaurant with a relaxed and generous attitude to food.

 The restaurant’s well worth a visit if you are in Troyes, as is the city’s excellent market.

 The Puy lentil, then, takes pride of place in this meal.
-Green and speckly, it is recognised in France by its own appellation d’origine, like French wine.
+Green and speckly (in spite of the picture above), it is recognised in France by its own appellation d’origine, like French wine.
 It cooks quickly, holds its shape and has a nutty, earthy flavour.

 Vegetarians can, of course, skip the crispy bacon part but for meat eaters it adds a good deal to the flavour and texture of the dish.